Built-in Scenarios¶

 - Alert Testing -- end-to-end walkthrough using shaped signals to validate alert rules

-scenariossubcommands - Scenario Files -- YAML reference for writing your own scenarios from scratch
+sonda catalog - Scenario Fields -- YAML reference for writing your own scenarios from scratch